w1r2p1/BitcoinConcierge/README.md

 # BitcoinBot
 **`WIP`**

-A bot in Slack that can update a channel about current price of cryptocurrencies.
-This can be done via slash commands or prices are notified to the channel hourly
+A cryptocurrency helper that can be integrated with Google Assistant, Stride, Slack ... to track prices and volatility.
+Users can transfer coins on chat channels.

+## Usage

-How to run this bot:
+How to run this bot on Slack:
 ```
 brew install glide
 glide install